InkDAO/gitbook/smart-contracts/dxconfig.md

 ## Overview

 DXconfig is the configuration management and access control contract for the InkDAO platform.
-It maintains role-based permissions and stores critical protocol parameters.
+It maintains role-based permissions and stores critical protocol parameters in a centralized, upgradeable manner.
+The contract acts as a registry for both addresses and numeric values used across the platform.

 ## Contract Details

 - **Type**: Upgradeable (Initializable)
-- **Inherits**: AccessControlUpgradeable
+- **Inherits**: `AccessControlUpgradeable`
 - **Role Management**: Uses OpenZeppelin's AccessControl
+- **Solidity Version**: ^0.8.20

 ## Key Responsibilities

-1. Store contract addresses (registry)
+1. **Registry**: Store contract addresses for MarketPlace and other contracts
-2. Store protocol parameters
+2. **Parameters**: Store protocol configuration values (fees, limits)
-3. Manage access control roles
+3. **Access Control**: Manage admin roles and permissions
-4. Provide configuration lookup
+4. **Lookup Service**: Provide configuration access to other contracts

 ## Roles

 ### DEFAULT_ADMIN_ROLE (`0x0`)

-- Full administrative privileges
+The admin role has full control over the platform:

+**Privileges:**
-- Can grant/revoke roles
+- Grant and revoke roles
+- Update contract addresses
-- Update configurations
+- Update protocol parameters
 - Pause/unpause contracts

 ## Security Considerations